Psychology 041 - Life Span Psychology From Infancy to Old Age » Spring 2022 » Second Midterm

 Josh is having a great time repeatedly racing himself down the sidewalk.
 Josh is taking part in what type of play?

-A. constructive
+A. dramatic

 C. pretend

-D. functional
+D. constructive

 Question #32